-Appendix H - E-safety Social Media Guidance
+APPENDIX H - E-safety Social Media Guidance

-Northumberland Safeguarding Board Procedures can be found at the following lnk - http://northumberlandlscb.proceduresonline.com/pdfs/esafety_social_media.pdf
+Northumberland Safeguarding Board Procedures can be found using the following link -

-Appendix I Dealing with allegations against people who work with children
+APPENDIX I - Dealing with allegations against people who work with children

-What is a Designated Officer or DO?
+What is a Local Authority Designated Officer or LADO?

-The role of the DO was initially set out in the HM Government guidance Working Together to Safeguard Children 2010 and continues in Working Together 2018.
+The role of the LADO was initially set out in the HM Government guidance Working Together to Safeguard Children 2010 and continues in Working Together 2018.

-The DO works within Children's Services and should be alerted to all cases in which it is alleged that a person who works with children has:
+The LADO works within Children's Services and should be alerted to all cases in which it is alleged that a person who works with children has: